Angelo Ruggiero

-Early years

-Angelo Salvatore Ruggiero Sr. was born at Lutheran Hospital and raised in the East New York section of Brooklyn.
-A high school dropout, Ruggiero grew up with future Gambino boss John Gotti and underboss Sammy Gravano.
-In the 1950s, Ruggiero was arrested for street fighting, public intoxication, car theft, bookmaking, possession of an illegal firearm, and burglary.
-Several of his recorded arrests as a juvenile delinquent were in the company of John Gotti.
-In 1966, Ruggiero and Gotti were arrested for attempting to steal a cement mixer truck.
+Ruggiero grew up with future Gambino boss John Gotti and underboss Sammy Gravano.
+A high school dropout, Ruggiero was arrested in the 1950s for street fighting, public intoxication, car theft, bookmaking, possession of an illegal firearm, and burglary.
+Some of these arrests were made while in the company of Gotti.

+Crimes

+In 1966, Ruggiero and Gotti were arrested together for attempting to steal a cement mixer truck.

 On May 22, 1973, Ruggiero, Gotti, and a Gambino gunman, Ralph Galione, killed mobster James McBratney in a Staten Island bar.
-McBratney had recently tried to kidnap a Gambino loanshark for ransom, and the Gambino family leadership wanted him dead.
-The plan was to lure McBratney out of the bar before shooting him, but McBratney refused to cooperate, and the gunmen shot him there.
-Gotti and Ruggiero were later convicted of manslaughter and sent to prison.
-In July 1977, both men were released on parole.
-Soon after their release, Ruggiero and Gotti were inducted into the Gambino family as made men in a ceremony officiated by the family boss Paul Castellano, consigliere Joseph N. Gallo, and underboss Dellacroce.
-It is suggested by law enforcement that Dellacroce's role as underboss and fondness for John Gotti and his nephew were the reasons they were promoted to "made men".
+McBratney had recently tried to kidnap a Gambino loanshark for ransom, which led the Gambino leadership to order his assassination.
+Gotti and Ruggiero were convicted of manslaughter and sent to prison.
+After their release on parole in July 1977, Ruggiero and Gotti were inducted into the Gambino family as made men in a ceremony officiated by the family boss Paul Castellano, consigliere Joseph N. Gallo, and underboss Dellacroce.
+Law enforcement later speculated that Dellacroce’s personal affection for Ruggiero and Gotti played a crucial role in their elevation within the organization.

-From 1977 to 1984, to satisfy his parole conditions, Ruggiero took a no-show job as a salesman for Arc Plumbing and Heating Corporation, which was owned by Gambino associates Anthony and Caesar Gurino.
-After his brother Salvatore became a wanted fugitive, Ruggiero and Gene Gotti kept in touch by calling Salvatore "just about every night from various public phone booths."
+To comply with his parole conditions, Ruggiero was employed from 1977 to 1984 in a no-show job as a salesman for Arc Plumbing and Heating Corporation, which was owned by Gambino associates Anthony and Caesar Gurino.

-McBratney and Castellano slayings

-Ruggiero was involved in the 1973 murder of James McBratney, with Gotti and Ralph Galione.
-Ruggiero also participated in the 1985 slaying of Gambino leader Paul Castellano.
-Finally, Ruggiero was suspected in the 1980 disappearance of John Favara, a neighbor of Gotti's who had killed Gotti's 12-year-old son Frank in a car accident.
+Ruggiero was suspected in the 1980 disappearance of John Favara, a neighbor of Gotti's who had killed Gotti's 12-year-old son Frank in a car accident.
+Ruggiero participated in the 1985 slaying of Castellano.

 Ruggiero was later the subject of a government undercover investigation.
 Mobster turned government informant Wilfred Johnson provided investigators with the layout of Ruggerio's home so that they could install four bugs and wire taps.
 Investigators monitored Ruggiero's activities in narcotics.
 Investigators later recorded conversations between Ruggiero and Gene Gotti that implicated the two men in Castellano's murder.